Liam Challoner

 Example of paid shopping ads within the shopping tab of Google search.

 Now, lets talk about the reason you are here, free listings.
 Free listings also use these feeds, as well as information that Google can pick up and verify on your site from crawling, to showcase your products at no cost to you, as long as your products are eligible.
 You’ve probably started to see more of these show in search as of the start of 2024, maybe without even noticing they were free listings!
 The type of search feature detailed below is an example of an organic product grid, which consists of free listings from multiple retailers.
+Note in the example below how the organic product grid, which in this example is for Popular Products, ranks ahead of any other organic result, highlighting they’re starting to dominate SERPs.

 Example of free listings / organic product grid in Google Search.